Click here to view our admissions policy.

 Individual schools are not able to influence count decisions, should you require further information or assistance please telephone 03000 41 21 21 for the Online Admissions Team or email

-If your child is due to start primary, infant or junior school in 2018 you can appeal between 16 April and 16 May 2018 to guarantee that your appeal will be heard by 18 July 2018 .
+If your child is due to start primary school in 2020 you can appeal between 16 April and 14 May 2020 to guarantee that your appeal will be heard by 16 July 2020.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

 On offer day you will be emailed via the information you have provided after 4pm, telling you which school you have been offered.
 You will then receive a confirmation letter posted first class on the same day of notification.